null

 Material Marine-grade (304 or 316 SS) Commercial cast acrylic

-Durability Excellent — lasts decades Winner Good — UV-sensitive; shaded only
+Durability Excellent — lasts decades Winner Good — orientation-dependent

-UV Resistance Full UV resistance Winner Limited — avoid direct sunlight
+UV Resistance Full UV resistance Winner Strong on shaded/south-facing walls; avoid full north-facing sun

 Water Effect Thick, heavy curtain close to wall Thin, projecting curtain from wall Winner